aferrandi/dbtarzan/README.md

 Foreign keys are  used as constraints, but they contain information about the relationships among tables.
 DbTarzan uses this information to traverse the tables of a database.

+This [video](https://youtu.be/-hR9ZLf3bNY)  showing an example of database exploration.

 More details in the [Wiki](https://github.com/aferrandi/dbtarzan/wiki).

 Examples